Nothing's first ever Android smartphone has seemingly been leaked

 The photo was most likely taken at the Mobile World Congress in Barcelona, held between 28th February and 3rd March.
 Although it's an intriguing look at a fairly large smartphone (and not immediately recognisable as any other phone currently on the market) the photo doesn’t reveal too much in terms of cold, hard specs – or indeed a release date.

-As with the company's budget-conscious earbuds, it's sensible to assume Nothing's bid to become one of the best Android phones will carry a highly competitive price tag.
+As with the company's budget-conscious earbuds, it's highly likely that Nothing's bid to become one of the best Android phones will carry a highly competitive price tag.

 Can Pei's eager London-based startup successfully enter the smartphone arena with heavy-hitters Samsung, Sony and Huawei, or could the endeavour go the way of Amazon's largely forgotten 2014 Amazon Fire Phone?
 Time will tell.